Northern Virginia Community College

 Northern Virginia Community College (NVCC and, informally, NOVA) is a public community college with six campuses and four centers in the Northern Virginia suburbs of Washington, D.C.
-It is the third-largest multi-campus community college in the United States and the second largest educational institution in the Commonwealth of Virginia after Liberty University.
+It is the third-largest multi-campus community college in the United States and the second-largest educational institution in Virginia, after Liberty University.

 The college is part of the Virginia Community College System.
 Anne M. Kress has been its president since January 13, 2020.
 NOVA has campuses in Alexandria, Annandale, Loudoun County, Manassas, Springfield and Woodbridge.

 History

 The college was established on February 8, 1965, under the name Northern Virginia Technical College.
 In the fall of 1965, the college opened with 761 students in a single building in Bailey's Crossroads under president Robert L. McKee.
 To accommodate an ever-growing student body, the college purchased 78 acre in Annandale in 1966 to create the first of six permanent campus sites.
 NOVA has also offered distance learning courses since 1975.